Burp Suite, Website Hacking

 There at the BApp store, we can view the list of available BApps, install a specific one, and even we can submit a user rating for those we’ve already installed.

-However, some extensions might have been removed from the BAPP Store or even we need to set up ours in the burpsuite.
-Therefore, for such scenarios burp provides us with an opportunity to manually install an Extension there.
+However, the BAPP Store might have removed some extensions, or we need to set up ours in Burp Suite.
+Therefore, for such scenarios, Burp provides us with an opportunity to manually install an Extension there.

 About XSS Validator